Ruled surface: Further examples

+A smooth surface with zero Gaussian curvature is called developable into a plane, or just developable.
+The determinant condition can be used to prove the following statement:

 The generators of any ruled surface coalesce with one family of its asymptotic lines.
 For developable surfaces they also form one family of its lines of curvature.
-It can be shown that any developable surface is a cone, a cylinder or a surface formed by all tangents of a space curve.
+It can be shown that any developable surface is a cone, a cylinder, or a surface formed by all tangents of a space curve.

-Application and history of developable surfaces

 The determinant condition for developable surfaces is used to determine numerically developable connections between space curves (directrices).
 The diagram shows a developable connection between two ellipses contained in different planes (one horizontal, the other vertical) and its development.